 Instructor: Suzanne Hastie, MA, BC-DMT, NCC, LPC, KMP Analyst

 The Kestenberg Movement Profile (KMP) is a systematic and in-depth movement assessment tool based entirely on the nonverbal.
-The KMP was developed by Dr. Judith Kestenberg and the Sands Point Movement Study Group; it offers dance/movement therapists a refined language as well as a psychological interpretation for what is seen in the body.
+The KMP was developed by Dr. Judith Kestenberg and the Sands Point Movement Study Group; it offers dance/movement therapists, clinicians, educators, childcare providers, parents & those interested in nonverbal behavior a refined language as well as a psychological interpretation for what is seen in the body.
 The KMP is especially informative in the areas of assessment, treatment planning, and intervention.
-The KMP offers clarity & vision in clinical & educational settings.
+The KMP offers clarity & vision in clinical & educational settings as well as childcare facilities and for parents.

-(These courses have been approved by the American Dance Therapy Association as meeting requirements for the Alternate Route R-DMT credential.
-And, for practicing dance/movement therapists, 30 CE’s per course are available)
+(these courses have been approved by the American Dance Therapy Association as meeting requirements for the Alternate Route R-DMT credential.
+And, for practicing dance/movement therapists or childcare providers in Pennsylvania, 30 CE’s per course are available)

 Introduction to the Kestenberg Movement Profile (2 credits/30 hours)